 Meanwhile, with IVF (in-vitro fertilisation), the egg and sperm meet outside the body – after harvesting, the embryologist places the egg in a petri dish, and then fertilises it with sperm.
 Once they have confirmed fertilisation, and the embryo is developing as expected, they transfer the embryo into the uterus on day 5 or 6, known as the blastocyst stage of embryo development.

 Is IVF or artificial insemination right for me?

 Artificial insemination is often one of the first steps in fertility treatment.
 Specialists use this technique to help women who have been unable to get pregnant after a period of trying.
 For women, irregular periods or ovulatory disorders may indicate a need for artificial insemination.
 Single women or same-sex couples may opt for artificial insemination with donor sperm.
 Artificial insemination is less invasive and less expensive than IVF, but the success rates are better with IVF.

 Meanwhile, a fertility specialist may recommend IVF to women with fertility issues such as blocked fallopian tubes, ovulation disorders, reduced ovarian reserve or endometriosis.
 Additionally, they might consider IVF if artificial insemination has not been successful.

 For male fertility problems (slow moving sperm, low sperm count or abnormally shaped sperm), there are other options.
 Your consultant may recommend another treatment known as Intracytoplasmic Sperm Injection (ICSI).
 In ICSI, specifically selected sperm is injected directly into an egg.

 Answer your questions with a free nurse consultation

 To discuss your individual circumstances and which treatment is right for you, book a free 30-minute consultation with our fertility nurse.
-You can ask any questions you like, they don’t have to be about our programmes, We promise not to baffle you with acronyms!
+You can ask any questions you like, they don’t have to be about our programmes or artificial insemination.
+We promise not to baffle you with acronyms!